Posterior vitreous detachment

-It is important to realise that in nearly all cases a PVD does not cause a retinal detachment.
+In nearly all cases PVD does not cause a retinal detachment.

 The ophthalmologist (or optometrist) looks at the inside of your eye using a special microscope called a slit lamp.
 You place your chin on a rest and the ophthalmologist sits opposite you.
 The ophthalmologist will ask you to look in particular directions and shines a light into your eye.
 Although very bright, the light cannot damage your eye.
 This allows them to see your retina and look for any signs of a retinal hole or tear.